ericminio/conferences/how-to-make-agile-work.md

 _Common questions: until when do I refactor?
 When do I stop refactoring?_

-_When I refactor I make the code ready so that I can green the next test very fast.
+When I refactor I make the code ready so that I can green the next test very fast.
 In real life, I might not even know what the next test will be.
 Coding-dojos are about practicing to take advantage of this practice in the "real world" where uncertainty is the rule.
 Ideally, I refactor to be ready to welcome ...anything.
 "Welcome change even late in the development" should remind you something.
-Refactor until you are ready to welcome change, until you trust that your velocity will stay stable._
+Refactor until you are ready to welcome change, until you trust that your velocity will stay stable.

-_When I design/write test, I'm identifying what I need from that software.
+When I design/write test, I'm identifying what I need from that software.
 In real life, I might have to collaborate with a customer (!) to identify what we need to build.
 He/She might be very unclear about what he/she needs.
-When we know in our brain what we need, we identify maybe a list of tests, we write a test, designing at the same time the architecture that we need._
+When we know in our brain what we need, we identify maybe a list of tests, we write a test, designing at the same time the architecture that we need.

-_When I make the code pass, I'm "authorized" to write any crapy code I need to green the test (yes even copy/paste code)._
+When I make the code pass, I'm "authorized" to write any crapy code I need to green the test (yes even copy/paste code).

 _You probably act more like a Professional during the Test and Refactor steps than in the Code step._

 _What if software developers were hired for their ability to write tests and refactor code, rather then for their ability to write code?_

 People doing sport practice every day, in order to be better during the next competition.
-Your favourite hockey team continue to practice even when competition happens every day, fine tuning anything that could help them to be better.
+Your favourite hockey team continues to practice even when competition happens every day, fine tuning anything that could help them to be better.

 How often do you practice your software development skills and let the competition aside for a moment?

 Practicing coding katas solo is relevant of course.
 Creating spaces for the team to share and learn together is critical to create a foundation for the team to build on when time for competition comes back.

-Consider coding dojos, pair-programming, mob-programming.
+Consider coding dojos, pair-programming, mob-programming, hexagonal architecture, domain-driven design.
 Display code on a screen, refactor code in groups, compare your favourite code smells, practice your ability to identify challenging code smells[[3]] like DivergentChange or ShotgunSurgery, do a code challenge with your team… and start over!

 [1]:https://martinfowler.com/bliki/FlaccidScrum.html